Alex Gagliano

 Visualizations

 1. Optical spectral sequence of a type Ia supernova.
 Movie inspired by The Supernova Cosmology Project and data interpolated from the 'SUGAR' SN Ia spectral templates at http://supernovae.in2p3.fr/sugar/#sec-3.
 2. Mollweide sky map of supernovae classified (spectroscopically or photometrically) from 1800 to 2022.
 Right histogram shows breakdown by redshift.
+2. Photometric evolution of a supernova in a spiral galaxy, using data from Gagliano+21.

 Contact